watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 45: 2017-Feb-21
+**Today's Progress** Completed Object Oriented and Functional Programming.
+Now started on Basic Algorithm Scripting.

+**Thoughts** This might last 50 hours!
+I miss the fluency of Python.
+Still re-learning Javascript after years.

+### Day 45: 2017-Feb-20
+**Today's Progress** Completed "Basic Javascript".

+**Thoughts** Nice to tick off sections of the course.

+### Day 45: 2017-Feb-19
+**Today's Progress** Keeping on with the Javascipt exercises of FreeCodeCamp.

+**Thoughts** Will it ever end?

-### Day 45: 2017-Feb-17
+### Day 45: 2017-Feb-18
 **Today's Progress** Finally finished the portfolio.
-NOt sure how well I understood what I put together - but it works.
+Not sure how well I understood what I put together - but it works.
 Back to Javascript exercises.
-Not sure how effective this was as a training exercise after such litte exposure to bootstrap etc in th erun up to it.
+Not sure how effective this was as a training exercise after such litte exposure to bootstrap etc in the run up to it.
 Seemed to be too big a leap.

 **Thoughts** Missing building things in Python.